Do You want to Become a Real Estate Agent in Texas? Watch This Video Guide to Learn More!

 30 Days Limited Money Back Guarantee Policy

 If you decide you’re not 100% satisfied within the First 30 Days of your initial purchase, simply contact us by email and request a cancellation and full refund.
 You will receive a full refund of your purchase price.
 If the final exam has been taken, a refund can not be issued.
-The Florida Real Estate Exam Prep Master and the Florida Exam Prep Math, if purchased separately are not refundable.
+The Real Estate Exam Prep Master and the Exam Prep Math, if purchased separately are not refundable.

 Course Duration